 Good things are happening down in the hills of the Ozarks.
 A new path to rural renewal is being charted by a foundation, a university, rural school districts, and small communities.
 This collaborative approach was in plain view during the 2019 Rural Schools Partnership Forum held at Missouri State University-West Plains.

 Sponsored by the Community Foundation of the Ozarks, the two-day session brought together school district leaders, local school foundations, higher education personnel, and the Ozarks Teacher Corps.
 Work with the latter focused on the value of place-based education, and it was facilitated by presenters from Teton Science Schools.Read More

-More news & stories from our Missouri Ozarks Hub:
+More news and stories from our Missouri Ozarks Regional Hub:

 MSU Gets High Schoolers Invested in Teaching Careers